twilio/terraform-provider-twilio/README.md

 ...
 ```

 Terraform will use the binary running under `dlv` instead of the `twilio/twilio` registry version.
-Happy debugging!
+For further details
+refer to the [Terraform Debugging Providers](https://www.terraform.io/docs/extend/debugging.html) documentation.